clangen/musikcube/README.md

 - `2` browse by album
 - `3` browse by genre
 - `x` jump to playing artist/album/genre in browse view
+- `M-ENTER` show a context menu for the currently selected item (album, artist, genre, track)
 - `SPACE` pause/resume

 these only work in the `play queue` view: